-In the western north Atlantic, calves are born mainly in the late spring and early summer.
-In Sarasota Bay Florida, the calving peak occurred between May and July (Wells and Scott 1990), and similar timing was observed off the coast of North Carolina (Thayer et al. 2003).
-In the Moray Firth, calves were produced throughout the summer, from May to October, but with a seasonal pulse which corresponded to the peak in summer water temperatures (Robinson et al. 2017).
+In the Western North Atlantic, calves are primarily born in the late spring and early summer.
+In Sarasota Bay Florida, the calving peak occurs between May and July (Wells & Scott 1990), with similar timing observed off the coast of North Carolina (Thayer et al. 2003).
+In the Moray Firth, calves are produced throughout the summer, from May to October, but with a seasonal pulse that corresponds to the peak in summer water temperatures (Robinson et al. 2017).

-Gestation lasts for about 12 months, and a single calf is produced.
-At birth, calf lengths range from 84 to 104 cm (Wells and Scott 1999).
+Gestation lasts for about 12 months in bottlenose dolphins and a single calf is produced.
+At birth, calf lengths range from 84–104 cm (Wells & Scott 1999).
 The calf usually remains with its mother for several years.
 Milk is the primary food for the first year, but nursing has been observed to continue for up to 5 years (Connor et al. 2000).
-Females generally produce a calf every 2 or 3 years, but the interval may in some cases be longer.
+Females generally produce a calf every 2 or 3 years, but the interval may be longer in some cases.
 Dolphins in the Moray Firth were observed to have a mean interbirth interval closer to 4 years (Robinson et al. 2017).
-Factors such as maternal age and size, breeding experience, dominance, individual associations, group size and other social factors are all felt to influence reproductive success.
+Factors such as maternal age and size, breeding experience, dominance, individual associations, group size and other social factors are all likely to influence reproductive success.

 Food and feeding

-In North Carolina, for example, at least 31 different species of prey items from 21 different families were found in the stomachs of coastal bottlenose dolphins (Gannon and Waples 2004).
-Pelagic and demersal fish are the main components of the diet, but they are also seen to take cephalopods and crustaceans.
+In North Carolina, for example, at least 31 different species of prey items from 21 different families were found in the stomachs of coastal bottlenose dolphins (Gannon & Waples 2004).
+Pelagic and demersal fish are the main components of the diet, but they also take cephalopods and crustaceans.

-Differences in inshore and offshore feeding have also been noted on the US coast.
-Dolphins found stranded along the North Carolina coast had fed primarily on weakfish (Cynoscion regalis), Atlantic croaker (Micropogonias undulatus), and spot (Leiostomus xanthurus), as well as on inshore squid (Loligo sp.) and striped anchovy (Anchoa hepsetus) (Gannon and Waples 2004).
+Differences in inshore and offshore feeding have also been noted in the US.
+Dolphins found stranded along the North Carolina coast had fed primarily on weakfish (Cynoscion regalis), Atlantic croaker (Micropogonias undulatus), and spot (Leiostomus xanthurus), as well as on inshore squid (Loligo sp.) and striped anchovy (Anchoa hepsetus) (Gannon & Waples 2004).
 Dolphins that were found stranded inside estuaries had a diet dominated by Atlantic croaker, while dolphins found stranded elsewhere had diets dominated by weakfish.
-Inshore squid was eaten commonly by dolphins in the ocean, but not by those in the estuaries.
+Inshore squid was commonly eaten by dolphins in the ocean, but not by those in the estuaries.
 This study also found that there was considerable variation in the diet by season.

 Variation in the diet between the sexes has also been noted in some locations.
 Dolphins in Sarasota Bay, Florida, take small fish largely associated with seagrass habitat such as pigfish (Orthopristis chrysoptera), pinfish (Lagodon rhomboids), mojarra (Gerreid sp.) but also larger species such as striped mullet (Mugil cephalus) (Rossman et al. 2015).
-This study found that while the males appeared to specialize on the seagrass-associated prey, the females in this area had broader foraging habits and took prey from a variety of habitats.
+This study found that while the males appeared to specialise on the seagrass-associated prey, the females in the area had broader foraging habits and took prey from a variety of habitats.

-Sharks appear to be the main predators of bottlenose dolphins, though they may also be taken by killer whales (Orcinus orca).
-Dolphins in many locations show scarring from shark bites, and dolphin remains have been found in shark stomachs.
-Off the southeastern coast of the United States bull (Carcharhinus leucas), tiger (Galeocerdo cuvier) and dusky sharks (Carcharhinus obscures) have all been observed to prey on bottlenose dolphins (Wells and Scott 1999).
+Sharks appear to be the main predators of bottlenose dolphins, although they may also be taken by killer whales (Orcinus orca).
+Dolphins in many locations show scarring from shark bites and dolphin remains have been found in shark stomachs.
+Off the southeastern coast of the United States, bull (Carcharhinus leucas), tiger (Galeocerdo cuvier) and dusky sharks (Carcharhinus obscures) have all been observed to prey on bottlenose dolphins (Wells & Scott 1999).